korewireless/Microvisor-Demo-Http/README.md

 twilio microvisor:logs:stream ${MV_DEVICE_SID}
 ```

-## Copyright
+## Copyright and Licensing

-The sample code is © 2022, Twilio, Inc.
+The sample code and Microvisor SDK is © 2022, Twilio, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).

+The SDK makes used of code © 2021, STMicroelectronics and affiliates.
+This code is licensed under terms described in [this file](https://github.com/twilio/twilio-microvisor-hal-stm32u5/blob/main/LICENSE-STM32CubeU5.md).

-FreeRTOS is © 2022, Amazon Web Services, Inc
+FreeRTOS is © 2021, Amazon Web Services, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).